Reducing Biases in Record Matching Through Scores Calibration: Experiments

 \subsubsection{Bias Reduction through Calibration}

-Here, we analyze the performance of \calib.\ignore{, which requires a set of unlabeled record pairs to estimate score distributions per group.} For input dataset $D$ , we used the entire test dataset and update query points within this dataset.
+Here, we analyze the performance of \calib, which requires a set of unlabeled record pairs to estimate score distributions per group.
+For the input dataset $D$, we use the test inputs themselves (i.e., the set of query pairs) to estimate group-wise score distributions and calibrate their scores.
+Importantly, this step does \emph{not} use ground-truth match labels; it only uses the score function outputs on the given inputs.
+This choice aligns with the intended use case of post-processing a black-box matcher when only the deployment inputs are available.

+This experimental protocol follows the standard i.i.d. assumption in machine learning, where training and test inputs are drawn from the same (or sufficiently similar) distribution.
+When there is substantial distribution shift between the data used to estimate score distributions (i.e., $D$) and the query inputs being calibrated, calibration quality can degrade; studying and addressing such distribution shift is beyond the scope of this work.
+We partially illustrate this sensitivity by comparing different choices of $D$ in Section~\ref{sec:exp-dataseteffect}.

 Figure~\ref{fig:comparedDSPdp} presents selected results, showing a notable reduction in score bias $\DP$ before and after calibration across models and datasets.
 This shows the effectiveness of the algorithm in minimizing $\DP$ and, in many cases, nearly eliminating bias.
 Due to space limitations, we display a subset of results; similar findings for other combinations are available in our repository. \ignore{For \FodorZag, as shown in Figure~\ref{fig:comparedDSPdpD}, the reduction in bias is smaller due to an initially low bias, which limits further reduction.
 Nevertheless, the calibration algorithm significantly reduces the existing bias across methods. }Overall, this calibration approach effectively reduces $\DP$ across all tested algorithms and datasets.